AsmaJamshidian/VigiEmotion/README.md

 ---

-VigiEmotion combines AI-driven emotion recognition with real-time security alerts to provide a smart and reliable surveillance solution.
+VigiEmotion combines AI-driven emotion recognition with real-time security alerts to provide a smart and reliable surveillance solution